vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercise-with-history.md

 understand and address these, though I would be fine if it takes a while to get to 200 lb.

+Functional relevance: strong peak grip strength can be helpful in sticky situations.
+Probably the most likely real-world scenario where these are needed is opening tight lids and caps.
+While peak grip strength is generally not needed, opening tight lids with wet soapy hands is one use case where I still don't have adequate peak strength in some cases.

 ### Maintain how long I can keep the 150 lb and 100 lb closed

 As of 2024-09-22, I can keep the 150 lb closed for about 7-12 seconds,